matthiashackl/IDM/README.md

 ### 1.1 Preciseness

-The IDM should designed in a way that it does not limit the representation of reality.
+The IDM is designed in a way that it does not limit the representation of reality.
 For example, insurance terms and conditions shall be representated in exactly the way they are fomulated in the legally binding policy.
 At the same time, redundancy shall be avoided.

 ### 1.2 Flexibility